smintf/ach/README.md

 ### Disclaimer

 I am not responsible for any misuse of this, in any shape or form.
-This was purely made for educational reasons and to learn game hacking.
-PLEASE, do not use it online.
+This was purely made for educational reasons and to learn game hacking. and PLEASE, do not use this online.